bdpedigo/talks/docs/slides/edit-retrospective-pitches/edit-retrospective-pitches.md

 # Challenges

+- Have the basic tooling for this already; some parts are naive and may not scale well
 - Need to decide how to "play back" edits in a plausible way
   - E.g. make proximal edits more likely?
 - Running skeletonizaiton/featurization code on $O(100,000)$ neurons $\times$ $O(1,000)$
   - May be possible to run some code on the "final" skeleton, map those features (e.g. axon/dendrite labels) onto the rest
 - Open-ended in terms of the deliverable/impact...
-  - What models would we be interested in training with this kind of augmented data?
+  - What models would we be interested in training with this kind of data?
+    - PSS already tells a lot about cell type for minimally proofread neurons!

 ---